Shatalov-Sternin's construction of complex WKB solutions and the associated Riemann surface: Structure of the Riemann surface.

-This finishes the description of ${\cal S}$.
+This finishes the description of ${\mathcal S}$.

 {\bf Remarks.} \begin{enumerate} \item As we see, the size of the flaps is controlled by the parameter $\delta$.
-For $\delta=0$, the fibers ${\cal S}_{\xu}$ are subsets of the complex plane and constructions of this article simplify; it may be helpful for a reader to first understand the rest of the article in this case. \item There is a tempting idea to prove the existence of analytic continuations of terms of \eqref{vNsimpl} to the first sheet of ${\cal S}$ only (which is equivalent to setting $\delta=0$ and therefore simpler), and then repeat the same construction for what ~\cite{DP99} call {\it a (re)summation direction $\alpha$} for a small enough angle $\alpha$.
+For $\delta=0$, the fibers ${\mathcal S}_{\xu}$ are subsets of the complex plane and constructions of this article simplify; it may be helpful for a reader to first understand the rest of the article in this case. \item There is a tempting idea to prove the existence of analytic continuations of terms of \eqref{vNsimpl} to the first sheet of ${\mathcal S}$ only (which is equivalent to setting $\delta=0$ and therefore simpler), and then repeat the same construction for what ~\cite{DP99} call {\it a (re)summation direction $\alpha$} for a small enough angle $\alpha$.
 That would involve drawing cuts on the $s$-plane in the direction $e^{i\alpha}$ (rather than in the positive real direction $e^{i0}$), defining Stokes curves by conditions $S(x)-S(x_j)\in e^{i\alpha}\R$ and correspond to the asymptotics of type \eqref{hyperasexpn} but for $|h|\to 0+$, $\arg h=\alpha$.
-This idea, as far as we can make it work, indeed provides analytic continuations beyond the first sheet of ${\cal S}_{\xu}$, but only for those $\xu$ that are far enough from the Stokes curves. \item The way we constructed ${\cal S}$, it has the following property: For $\xu$ canonical distance $>\delta$ from $x_0,x_1,x_2,x_3$, every singularity present on the first sheet of ${\cal S}$ has a sector around it of radius $\delta$ and aperture $\ge \frac{5\pi}{2}$ inside ${\cal S}$.
-This uniform estimate of the ``size'' of ${\cal S}$ can come in handy when one uses the Watson's lemma to calculate hyperasymptotic expansions (and estimate their error terms!) as described in the Introduction and on the fig.\ref{Paper3p3}. \end{enumerate}
+This idea, as far as we can make it work, indeed provides analytic continuations beyond the first sheet of ${\mathcal S}_{\xu}$, but only for those $\xu$ that are far enough from the Stokes curves. \item The ``Riemann surface" ${\mathcal S}$ constructed above has the following property: If the canonical distance from $\xu$ to the points $x_1,x_2$ and to all curves among $\{ L_0\} \cap {\cal L}_{eS}$ is greater than $\delta/2$, every singularity present on the first sheet of ${\mathcal S}_\xu$ has a sector around it of radius $\delta$ and aperture $\ge \frac{5\pi}{2}$ inside ${\mathcal S}_{\xu}$.
+This uniform estimate of the ``size'' of ${\mathcal S}$ can potentially be useful for the applications of the Watson's lemma to the calculation of hyperasymptotic expansions (and estimating their error terms) as described in the Introduction and on the fig.\ref{Paper3p3}.
+In particular, although some singularities on ${\cal S}$ have a flap attached only on one side, this is still sufficient for the purposes of deforming the contour of the Laplace integral (\ref{LaplaceTransf}). \end{enumerate}